How To Buy a Triplex & Is It a Good Investment?

 How exciting does “buy one and get three” sound to you?
-That is largely what you get when you invest in a triplex.
-Buying a triplex gives you the luxury of owning a building containing three separate dwelling units.
-You can either rent out all three units or live in one of them if you wish.
+That is essentially what you get when buying a triplex.
+With this investing strategy, you have the luxury of owning a building containing three separate dwelling units.
+You can rent out all three units or live in one to capitalize on a lower downpayment.
+If you are looking for tips on how to buy a triplex, you are in the right place.
+Below, we’ll cover what triplexes are, how to buy one and answer additional questions real estate investors have about incorporating triplexes into their investment strategy.

 What Is a Triplex?

 A triplex is a single building with three separate dwelling units.
-All three units are under a roof.
-Some triplex buildings have the units built beside each other while others are stacked on top of each other forming a three-floor building.
-Depending on how the triplex is designed, there can be one or more common walls.
-For a stacked triplex, the three units share a common elevator or staircase.
+In most cases, they are all under the same roof.
+Some triplex buildings have the units built beside each other, while others are stacked on top of each other, forming a three-floor building.
+Depending on the triplex building design, there can be one or more shared walls.
+A stacked triplex typically gives the three units access to a shared elevator or staircase.

 Pros